jamesMoradi/jamesMoradi/README.md

 ## 💡 What I Do

-- 🚀 Develop and maintain robust backend services
+-  Develop and maintain robust backend services
-- 🛠️ Work with modern tech stacks (Node.js, Django, FastAPI, etc.)
+-  Work with modern tech stacks (Node.js, FastAPI, etc.)
-- 🗃️ Design relational and NoSQL databases
-- ⚙️ Automate deployments with CI/CD pipelines
+-  Automate deployments with CI/CD pipelines
-- 🌐 Build and integrate RESTful & GraphQL APIs
+-  Build and integrate RESTful & GraphQL APIs

 ---